 July and August are traditionally quieter times for financial and professional services firms.

 I also think it’s understandable that people want to escape the office when the sun shines.
-In the week of writing this article (w/c 18 April) we’ve had the first glimmer of spring and our inboxes have come alive with would-be volunteers!
+In fact, even at the first glimmer of spring, our inboxes come alive with would-be volunteers!

 Our quietest periods are the January – March Quarter and the September – November stretch.
 These are both typically busy period for business: the flurry of activity that a new year brings, and the focused ‘back-to-school’ period following long summer breaks.